Accepting

 MYTH #7: “Sleep apnea isn’t a big deal.”

 False!
 If you have sleep apnea, you should see a doctor right away.
-If left untreated, this condition can increase your risk of gaining unhealthy weight, having a heart attack, or a stroke.
+If left untreated, this condition can be life threatening due to its association with serious health risks, such as gaining unhealthy weight, having a heart attack, or a stroke.

 Untreated sleep apnea is strongly linked to serious health risks, including heart attacks and heart failure.